 - Fellows are offered free membership to the Healthcare Financial Management Association (HFMA) and the Health Information and Management Systems Society (HIMSS).

 - Fellows may obtain a variety of certifications, including: Lean Six Sigma Green Belt, Certified Healthcare Financial Professional (CHFP), Certified Revenue Cycle Representative (CRCR), and Certified Inpatient Coding Auditor (CICA).

 - The fellowship program allows fellows to attend a variety of national conferences, including the American College of Healthcare Executives (ACHE) Congress.

 There are upcoming webinars for interested candidates to learn more about the program from current and former fellows of the adminstrative fellowship program.
 Register here and learn more about the webinars.

 The Loyola Medicine Administrative Fellowship will be represented at the ACHE/CHEF Fellowship Fair in Chicago on September 26, 2019.
 Visit the current fellows at the fair and learn more about this exciting opportunity!

 Loyola University Medical Center will be hosting prospective applicants the day after the ACHE/CHEF Fellowship Fair for a campus tour and executive leadership presentations.
 For more information on the tour and presentations, contact the current fellows at firstname.lastname@example.org or register in advance.

 Learn the System

 Loyola Medicine has been a part of Trinity Health since 2011.
 Trinity Health is a national Catholic healthcare system with an enduring legacy and a steadfast mission to be a transforming and healing presence within the communities we serve.
-The administrative fellowship at Loyola Medicine is sponsored by Trinity Health, with access to leadership development and preceptors identified to ensure continuity and exposure to the corporate functions.

 David Cook, MHSA '19, University of Michigan